 - Maintaining regular contact throughout the duration of the absence, including:

 - Routine informal communication/keeping in touch

 - Inviting employees to Long-Term Absence Support meetings (Template Letter - Invite to Long-Term Absence Review Meeting) as appropriate to discuss their absence and next steps in the process.
 Other Template Letters are available from local HR Teams.

 - These meetings should be documented using the Form - Long-Term Absence Review Meeting Record.

-- These meetings should be timed depending on the specific circumstances of the absence but should typically be no less than one every 3 months (as a guide). *Where advancing to a capability hearing is possibility, details of this and its potential outcomes must be made clear to the employee through Absence Review Meetings in advance
+- These meetings should be timed depending on the specific circumstances of the absence but should typically be no less than one every 3 months (as a guide).

 - Identifying relevant information as early as possible, including the cause of absence and any known prognosis

 - Considering whether an Occupational Health Referral (Form - Occupational Health Referral) is appropriate (particularly at an early stage).
 Additional support and guidance is available via local HR Teams

 - Discussing and considering any adjustments or supports (including those recommended by Occupational Health) which can be put in place to support a return to work, then monitoring the effectiveness of these after the employees return.
 Further information can be found in Guidance – Considering Reasonable Adjustments.
 This may include giving consideration to a phased return to work and further advice is available in Guidance - Phased Return to Work